 To install BART on a Debian or Ubuntu host, you must have credentials that allow access to the EnterpriseDB repository.
-To request credentials for the repository, visit this page.
+To request credentials for the repository, visit the EnterpriseDB website.

 Perform the following steps to install a Debian package using the EnterpriseDB apt repository.